-2 The International Education Committee, as charged by the faculty, dedicated itself during 2002-03 to outlining a model for such a structure.
+&lt;sup>2 The International Education Committee, as charged by the faculty, dedicated itself during 2002-03 to outlining a model for such a structure.
 The new Faculty Committee for International Education will continue this work.

-- Market global distinctions. - Fund research institute to support preparation and dissemination of publications and enhanced conference activities. - o Reallocate academic and administrative support staff. - o Establish hiring priority for tenure-track faculty with international experience
+- o Redirect budget from sponsored programs to PLU's own programs. - Explore globally focused continuing education and other revenue generating outreach activities. - o Market global distinctions. - o Fund research institute to support preparation and dissemination of publications and enhanced conference activities. - o Reallocate academic and administrative support staff. - o Establish hiring priority for tenure-track faculty with international experience